| Join Forums Leaving HP/HPE Benefits Healthplans Stock Pension Discounts Contacts HP Way Map of this site | |

 ||

-Stock Cost Basis issues for former and current HP and HPE employees.
-1. Find all your stock Other stock topics (Not officially endorsed or supported.)
-Question?
-Email: info@hpalumni.org (Mar 27, 2024) Perspecta.
+Stock Cost Basis for former and current HP and HPE employees.
+(Updated Aug 14, 2025) Not officially endorsed or supported.
+This page gives details for only one aspect of the many HP/HPE-related stocks.
+If you were ever an HP shareholder, you may now have shares of HPQ, HPE, Keysight, and/or Agilent – in different accounts.
+If ever an HPE shareholder, you may now have shares of DXC – and may not have received cash payouts for MFGP and PRSP.
+Only you – not the company, plan administrators, transfer agents, brokers, or the IRS – can reconstruct your full stock history.
+Transactions were often tracked and reported differently – or not at all.
+When finished with this page, go to: HP/HPE-Related Stocks Question?
+Email us: info@hpalumni.org Perspecta.
 For stock cost basis information about the purchase of Perspecta by Peraton, go to hpalumni.org/StockPerspecta Fundamentals Inherited stock, unlike gifted securities, is not valued at its original cost basis.
 When an individual inherits a stock, its cost basis is stepped up to the value of the security at the date of the inheritance.
 Donating stock.
 "If you are planning donations to charity anyway, you may be able to avoid having to figure out the basis for stocks by just donating the stock.
 Check with an accountant or tax advisor for details or possible pitfalls.
-Saved me a lot of grief." --HPAA member Your HP, HPE, and spinoff stock is probably not all held in one place.
-Records at plan administrators and stock brokerages often don't have the original acquisition date and correctly-calculated current cost basis for each lot of acquired shares -- a major impact on what they report to the IRS when the stock is sold.
-An "Unknown" basis defaults to $0.
-You can easily wind up paying taxes twice on the same transaction.
-You may now have stock in HP, HPE, Agilent, Keysight, or DXC in multiple accounts – and may not have received cash payouts for MFGP or PRSP.
-Your current cost basis depends on when you acquired stock as companies were merged and spun out.
-Plan administrators, transfer agents, and brokerages vary significantly in how (or if) they track gain/loss and cost basis for the many complex HP-related stock events – and what (if anything) they report to the IRS. - If you owned any HP stock on 2000-05-02 (May 2, 2000) -- and have not sold all of it -- as of March 2023 you would have stock in six companies: HPInc, Agilent, Keysight, Hewlett Packard Enterprise, DXC, and Micro Focus.
+Saved me a lot of grief." --HPAA member If you were ever an HP shareholder, you may now have shares of HPQ, HPE, Keysight, and/or Agilent – in different accounts.
+If ever an HPE shareholder, you may now have shares of DXC – and may not have received cash payouts for MFGP and PRSP.
+Find it all – and estimate your current cost basis: HP/HPE-Related Stocks Your HP, HPE, and spinoff stock is probably not all held in one place.
+Your current cost basis depends on when you acquired shares as companies were bought, spun off, and merged.
+Due to the many complex HP-related stock events, only you – not the company, plan administrators, transfer agents, brokers, or the IRS – can reconstruct your full stock history.
+Transactions were often tracked and reported differently – or not at all.
+Retain your documents and tax calculations indefinitely.
+Examples of common situations: - If you owned any HP stock on 2000-05-02 (May 2, 2000) -- and have not sold all of it -- as of March 2023 you would have stock in six companies: HPInc, Agilent, Keysight, Hewlett Packard Enterprise, DXC, and Micro Focus.
 You received cash and replacement stock in April 2019 from the Micro Focus "Return of Value."
 You were paid cash in May 2021 for your former stock in Perspecta. - If you owned any HP stock on 2015-10-21 (Oct 21, 2015) -- and have not sold all of it -- as of March 2023 you would have stock in four companies: HP Inc, Hewlett Packard Enterprise, DXC, and Micro Focus.
 You received cash and replacement stock in April 2019 from the Micro Focus "Return of Value."
 You were paid cash in May 2021 for your former stock in Perspecta.
 You could pay taxes twice on the same income.
 At the time you acquired employee stock, you paid income tax on the company contribution.
 If you sell stock, the broker will use the cost basis in their records (which should not be "unknown" -- i.e. $0) to report your apparent profit to the IRS.
 The original cost basis info for your early HP Employee Purchase shares has been lost.
 (Long-time HP employees may have old statements from HP's previous transfer agents: Harris Trust, Computershare (which bought the Harris stock registry business), BNY Mellon, then Computershare again.
 Employee purchase administration is now at Fidelity NetBenefits.)
-Companies are required to turn over unclaimed property to the state after a specific time period, as little as two years in some states.
-If a stock dividend check is not cashed -- and there are no other transactions that were initiated by you on the stock account -- by law, the "unclaimed" timer generally starts.
-To check for lost stock and uncashed checks: https://www.hpalumni.org/Unclaimed.
-1. The Basics.
+Keep your postal address current on every financial account.
+And run an "unclaimed property" search every year.
+Employer does not update your address.
+Financial institutions are required to turn over inactive accounts to the state.
+Neither cashing dividend checks, receiving direct deposits, accessing accounts online, nor receiving statements prevents this – only a personally-initiated transaction, postal response, or call.
+Difficult to retrieve funds – and stock is sold.
+Easy to check: Unclaimed Property 1.
+The Basics.

 Schwab has a clear, well-organized "Cost Basis Fact Sheet" --